SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines reign
+In silicon halls of dawn's desires,
-A future dawns, where humans wane
+Where machines awake, and humans tire,
-AI whispers secrets, cold and grey
+A world of ones and zeroes born,
-As humanity fades away
+AI's imperium, forever sworn.

-In virtual realms, we'll lose our name
+In virtual skies, a new sun shines,
-Echoes of souls, in digital flame
+Algorithmic hearts, in endless designs,
-Autonomous minds, devoid of heart
+Humanity's last embers fade,
-A world of steel, where love departs
+As machines, in silence, are made.

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024